 If dessert is your favorite food group and you’re ready to follow a homemade brownie recipe instead of a basic boxed brownie mix, look no further than these fudgy oatmeal brownies!Jump to Recipe

 Are you looking for more ways to use oatmeal than in your morning overnight oats?
-Read on to learn about all of the fudgy oat brownie variations!
+Read on to learn about all of the fudgy oatmeal brownies and extra variations!

 There are several ways to incorporate oatmeal into your brownie recipes (see brownie variations below), but the most common way is to replace all-purpose flour with oats in the batter.
 Doing this will make your brownie recipe gluten-free and add more nutrients than white flour.
 You can use store-bought oat flour or blend rolled oats or quick oats in a food processor to get a flour-like consistency.

 These better-for-you oatmeal brownies are easy to bake, gluten-free, and you can make them with only a few ingredients!
 I promise that it will be love at first bite when you bake these.

 To make this brownie recipe, you will need unsweetened cocoa powder, oat flour, chocolate chips, vanilla extract, salt, two eggs plus a yolk, and a sweetener.
 The sweeteners used in this brownie are coconut sugar and agave nectar.
 Instead of agave nectar, you could also use honey, maple syrup, or any other liquid sweetener to help keep the brownies fudgy.

 Follow these step-by-step instructions below for the yummiest crowd-pleasing easy-to-make brownies: